agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SLURMExamples.rst

    srun --pty --mem=1g -n 1 --gres=gpu:1 -J interactive -p interactive /bin/bash

-To run an interactive job that use two GPUs, use the command (one line command)
+To run an interactive job that use for example two specific GPUs, use the command (one line command)

 ::

-  srun --pty --mem=1g -n 1 --gres=gpu:2 -J interactive -p interactive /bin/bash
+  srun --pty --mem=1g -n 1 --gres=gpu:titan_rtx:2 -J interactive -p interactive /bin/bash

 .. note::
 If the GPUs are already used by other jobs/users, the previous commands will not work.